Are you ready to learn how to dehydrate cauliflower? Well, you're at the right place.

 Cauliflower florets add a great crunch to add texture to summer salads too!

-Cauliflower is a good source of vitamins A and C, and Choline, followed by Pantothenic Acid, Vitamin B6, Niacin, Riboflavin, with trace amounts of vitamin E, and vitamin K.
+VITAMINS: Vitamins A and C, and Choline, followed by Pantothenic Acid, Vitamin B6, Niacin, and Riboflavin, with trace amounts of Vitamin E, and Vitamin K.

 worry about that as it turns back to white when it's re-hydrated!
 Honest :-)